-Altium Vault Primer - Data Management from 10,000 Feet
+Altium Vault Primer - At 10,000 Feet: Project and Data Management

 Does the prospect of managing all of your design data overwhelm you?
 That’s how I felt every day back in my engineering days.
 I had a great team of designers, all solid guys that got their projects done right when we needed them.
 But at any given moment, I was always waiting for the next data management crisis to occur.
 And when that crisis struck, I was never fully ready for it, always scrambling to glue things back together.
 The more it happened, the more often I asked myself - am I really the only one that’s tired of how we manage our data?

 Every project I worked on, the story was always the same.
 I got a handful of my engineers at my desk all at once on the day of our deadline, needing me to sign off on their completed part at 4:45pm on a Friday afternoon.
 The rest is like clockwork.
 I’m the last guy out of the office, the sun had already set in the distance, and every time I pulled my car out of the parking lot, I wondered - isn’t there a better way to be doing this?

 Here’s the real problem with our data management processes - we are limited to what we see at the end of the line.
 Everything before comes in scattered bits and pieces, if at all.
 Here are some of the problems that I faced every day as I managed the design data for my team:

 - Limited insight.
 More often than not, I only got the full perspective of a design when a manilla folder was slapped on my desk, requiring immediate approval to get aboard manufactured the next day.

 - Unknown details.
 When that review process began, I immediately went into crisis mode.
 Are all of the BoMs validated with approved components?
 Are we even passing RHOS, REACH, or the myriad of other certifications that we need to meet?